thepaiger/Pet-Search-Project/README.md

   8. A README.md file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i.

   * Build responsive website for searching adoptable pets
-    * Add search filter and look through adoptable pets (multiple pets displayed at once)
+    * Add search filter and look through adoptable pets

 ## Post-MVP:
   * Instead of populating all search results that fit criteria, create more of a Tinder set up - randomized pet within search criteria will display with bio details with ability to click through to official profile or "swipe" and move on